 Not by strangers, but by family friends, and even by family.
 So many women have come out recently telling their stories, and while very few have been false, most have been true.
-Some of these women are mocked, or put down, or shown no sympathy – mostly by men, but by women as well.
+Some of these women are mocked, or put down, or shown no sympathy.
+This is mostly by men, but by women as well.
 People don’t understand why their stories are just now coming out.
 And why their stories weren’t told years ago, when the incidents first happened.
 But I know first hand why this happens, and it happens A LOT.

 After hiding for so long, that pain can even become overlooked by ourselves.
 It may begin to feel as if the event had happened to another person.
 Or that our memory is no longer right, and that it didn’t happen at all.
 But, the nagging questions in our mind are always there.
 And eventually, the truth does come out.
 It has to, in order for our Spirits to survive, and hopefully once again thrive.

 Most who know me, know some of my story.
 I hid the truth of my situation for four years, until I told my first boyfriend who then gave me the confidence (and pretty much forced) me to tell my parents.
 My mother immediately believed me – others not so much.
 The person lied, and said that nothing like that had ever happened.
 I suffered, but eventually, years later, he admitted to the truth.
 But, guess what – no justice was served.

 Unfortunately, more often than not, this is the reality of the situation for normal everyday people like myself.
 We don’t have a big platform to share our story, and fans to drown us with support.
-We have a family, so overcome with anxiety and guilt over the situation that they don’t know what to do.
-We have young people, like myself, feeling wrong or embarrassed for telling our side, and wishing we hadn’t.
+We have a family so overcome with anxiety and guilt over the situation that they don’t know what to do.
+There are young people, like myself, feeling wrong or embarrassed for telling our side, and wishing we hadn’t.
 Only to have the same thing happen again, because of a lack of boundaries, or of trust in ourselves and our own judgment.

 My point is, there are many more stories out there that will surface.
-And there is more to my story that I will share in time.
-I am urging all of you, to show respect for the #metoo victims as this thick fog continues to be cleared.
-It is shocking to me that even Oprah is now facing backlash for showing her support to these women.
+And there is more to my story that I’ll share in time.
+In the meantime, I’m urging all of you to show respect for the #metoo victims as this thick fog continues to be cleared.
+It’s shocking to me that even Oprah is now facing backlash for showing her support to these women.